slide slide slide

 Route: Whitehall Terminal (Manhattan) to St. George Terminal (Staten Island)

-Cost: FREE for passengers and vehicles
+Cost: FREE for passengers and bicycles

 Schedule: Every 30 minutes during peak hours, every hour off-peak